p2000t/M2000/README.md

 * Now go into the src folder (cd src) and type: `make x`. \
 The resulting `m2000` will be copied into the root of your cloned M2000 repo, where you can now run it.

-### Windows:
+### Windows (experimental):
 * Make sure to have WinGW (the Windows port of gcc) installed on your machine. \
 A good distribution is [TDM-GCC](https://jmeubank.github.io/tdm-gcc/download/).
 Select either the 32 or 64 bits version, which by default will install WinGW in either `C:\TDM-GCC-32` or `C:\TDM-GCC-64` and then automatically adds the `bin` folder to your PATH environment variable. \
 You can test a correct installation by opening a command prompt and typing `gcc --version`
 * Download the static [Allegro 5 libraries](https://github.com/liballeg/allegro5/releases) that matches your WinGW architecture.
 So `i686-w64` (dwarf-static) for 32-bits or `x86-w64` (seh-static) for 64-bits.
 Copy the content of the downloaded zip (i.e., folders `bin`, `include` and `lib`) into the root of your WinGW folder.
 * Open a command prompt into the src folder of your cloned M2000 repo and type: `make allegro`. \
 The resulting `m2000.exe` will be copied into the root of your cloned M2000 repo, where you can now run it. \
-Note that when distributing m2000.exe, you need to include these Allegro 5 libraries: \
+Note: when distributing m2000.exe, don't forget to include these Allegro 5 libraries: \
-(*Note: replace * with the version of the Allegro 5 libraries you installed*)
+(*replace * with the version of the Allegro 5 libraries you installed*)
   * allegro-5.*.dll
   * allegro_primitives-5.*.dll
   * allegro_image-5.*.dll
   * allegro_audio-5.*.dll

-## P2000 documentation and software
+## More information

 ### P2000 documentation
-* A large collection of (scanned) P2000 documentation can be found on https://github.com/p2000t/documentation
+* A large collection of (scanned) P2000 documents, Nat.Lab. and P2000gg newsletters and editions of TRON magazine can be found on: https://github.com/p2000t/documentation
 * The [P2000T community on Retroforum](https://www.retroforum.nl/topic/3914-philips-p2000t/
 ) can help out with questions.
 They're nice people :-)

 ### P2000 software
-* P2000 cartridge images and cassette dumps (games, utilities, etc.) can be found on: https://github.com/p2000t/software
+* Many P2000 cartridge images and cassette dumps (games, utilities, etc.) can be found on: https://github.com/p2000t/software

 ## History